DomFord/domford.net/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm a postdoctoral researcher at the University of Bremen, part of the [Literatures and Media of Religion](https://www.uni-bremen.de/en/religionswissenschaft/profile-research/literatures-and-media-of-religions) lab in the [ZeMKI Centre for Media, Communication and Information Research](https://www.uni-bremen.de/en/zemki/).
+I'm a postdoctoral researcher at the University of Bremen, part of the [Media and Religion](https://www.uni-bremen.de/en/zemki/research/labs/media-and-religion) lab in the [ZeMKI Centre for Media, Communication and Information Research](https://www.uni-bremen.de/en/zemki/).
 My postdoc project focuses on community formation in digital games.
 I'm also the managing editor for the academic journal *[gamevironments](https://journals.suub.uni-bremen.de/index.php/gamevironments/)* and an editor for *[Eludamos](https://eludamos.org/index.php/eludamos)*.

 I wrote my PhD at the IT University of Copenhagen's [Center for Digital Play](https://digitalplay.itu.dk/).
 My dissertation, *[Mytholudics](https://domford.net/publication/ford-mytholudics-2022/)*, proposes a method for analysing games both as conduits of mythologies within society and as mythological structures in themselves.